 Two months later, I sold the company’s shares at S$1.24, booking a gain of around 28%, excluding commission.
 What a criminal act that was!

-If I had held on to the shares till now, my gains would be 153% instead, even at a depressed share price of S$0.81 right now.
-And that is not counting the dividends that I would have received over the years.
+If I had held on to the shares till now, my gains would be 309% instead, even at a depressed share price of S$1.31 right now.
+And that does not count the dividends I would have received over the years.

-Following that episode, I learnt never to sell a great company if the business fundamentals are still intact.
+Following that episode, I learnt never to sell a great company if the business fundamentals remain intact.